All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Two overlapping portraits creating a ghostly effect

-How to create double exposure?
+How to create a double exposure?

 alex-grodkiewicz-ExB8eXfIbyE-unsplash.jpg